-He kept turning down the request of Kaori and the very day of the contest comes.
+He kept turning down the request of Kaori to the end and the very day of the contest comes.

-He was in a school roof and Kaori was still looking for him even on the very day.
+He was in a school roof and Kaori was still looking for him even on the very day of the contest.

 She finally finds Kousei and did an axe kick on the head of Kousei.

 When she made a pose after axe kick, I really laughed.